Efficient Quantum Work Reservoirs at the Nanoscale: Beyond deterministic work

 and the final is:

 First, consider the final state's thermomajorization curve.
 At most, it has two distinct slopes.
 For the two curves to coincide, the initial curve can contain at most two distinct slopes.
-The only possibility is that the initial work reservoir's thermomajorization curve has one distinct slope.
+One possibility is that the initial work reservoir's thermomajorization curve has one distinct slope.
 This leads to:

 The first two equations come from requiring the initial curve to have only two distinct slopes and the same slopes as the final curve's.
 And, the last two equations come from requiring the same $y$-coordinate change.
 Solving those equations gives: